BarbeMCR/mlmcr/README.md

 Navigate into the directory where the mlmcr.py script is.
 To launch the mlmcr interpreter, write (without quotes):
 `python mlmcr.py`
-To execute a '.mlmcr' file, write:
+To execute a `.mlmcr` file, write:
 `python mlmcr.py <file_path>.mlmcr`

 *__SHORT INSTRUCTION GUIDE__*